-These are usually the individuals who have mild ADHD which is under control with a low dose prescription medication.
-They have no history of mental illness, are in excellent health overall, and maintain an active work and social life.
-With a Preferred health class rating, you will have the most competitive (affordable) premiums to pay.
+These are usually the individuals who have mild ADHD, which is under control with a low-dose prescription medication.
+They also have no history of mental illness, are in excellent overall health, and maintain an active work and social life.
+With a Preferred health class rating, you will have the most competitive (affordable) premiums.

 Most people with ADHD are able to qualify for a Standard Plus or Standard health class rating.

-These are individuals who have moderate ADHD and take prescription drugs having a higher dosage than the previous group of people.
+These are individuals who have moderate ADHD and take prescription drugs, but need a higher dosage than the previous group mentioned.
 They see their doctor regularly, do not have a history of mental illness, are in good health, and maintain a healthy work/life balance.

-Standard Plus premiums will be less expensive than those who receive a rating of Standard, but both ratings fall into an average, affordable premium range.
+Standard Plus premiums will be less expensive than those of a Standard rating, but both ratings fall into an average, affordable premium range.

 Some people with ADHD have more trouble keeping their condition under control, even with medications.
-They either need to take very high doses of medications, or they have a history of mental illness making their ADHD a higher risk to a life insurance company.
-These applicants usually receive a Sub-Standard rating, which results in higher premiums to pay.
+They either need to take very high doses of medications, or they have a history of mental illness, making their ADHD a higher risk to a life insurance company.
+These applicants usually receive a Sub-Standard rating, which results in higher premiums.

 Life with ADHD is difficult enough; why make it harder by going through the life insurance process without someone to guide you?